 - Information Clerks perform clerical duties, maintain records, collect data, and provide information to customers.

 Getting your bachelor’s degree in finance is the next level up from getting a job with an associate’s degree.
 Getting your bachelor’s degree will take around 4 years, depending on if you go to school full or part-time.
 Doing so will prepare you for the fundamentals you will need as a finance professional.
 You will be taught leadership and communication skills and should be able to pick a specialization.

-Some of the specializations might be corporate finance, studies in investments, financial statement analysis, and international finance.
-You might take classes in capital management, investment banking, or portfolio management, depending on your specialization.
+Some of the specializations may include corporate finance, studies in investments, financial statement analysis, and international finance.

 For online programs, Capella University, Southern New Hampshire University, and ECPI University are all highly rated.
 For in-person programs, Purdue University, Grand Canyon University, and The University of Virginia are all highly rated.